oneapi-src/oneDNN/README.md

 ### GPU Engine

-Intel Processor Graphics is supported by the DNNL GPU engine.
+Intel Processor Graphics is supported by the oneDNN GPU engine.
 The GPU engine is disabled in the default build configuration.
 The following additional requirements apply when GPU engine is enabled:
 * OpenCL\* runtime library (OpenCL version 1.2 or later)